Minimally-Invasive Spine Surgery in Orange County, CA

 Sometimes, instruments like screws and rods must be placed to stabilize the spinal cord or keep the spine immobilized during spinal fusion.
 Percutaneous placement of these instruments is done through small skin incisions and without the need to cut through the underlying muscle tissue.

 X-ray imaging is used alongside guidewires which are inserted into the vertebrae along the area where the screws will be placed.
-The screws contain extenders that are removed after assisting in guiding the rods to tighten the screws.
+The screws contain extenders that the surgeon will remove after assisting in guiding the rods to tighten the screws.

 Direct lateral access

 When the lumbar spine is involved, the spinal column is often accessed through the side of the body.
-With this method, the patient will be lying on their side as the surgeon places a tubular retractor to access discs and bones in the spine.
+As a matter of fact, with this method, the patient will be lying on their side as the surgeon places a tubular retractor to access discs and bones in the spine.

 What Are the Treatment Options for Minimally Invasive Spine Surgery (M.I.S.S.)?